 The positive tests.

-A week goes by very quickly after I learn that I'm pregnant, and I'm suprised to find Christmas is less than a month away.
+Two weeks seem to go by very quickly after I learn that I'm pregnant, and I'm surprised to find Christmas is less than a month away.
 I feel like everything I do I do in a daze.
 I hardly notice the time go by.

 Next year would be N.E.W.T year, and I'm estimating that the baby will be born this summer.
 There is no way I can go into seventh year with a baby.
 I knew if I kept the baby I would have to leave Hogwarts.
 The thought makes my heart break into a thousand pieces.

 My thought process is interrupted when I realise the entire transfiguration class has gone silent.

 I look up to see Professor McGonagall looking at me expectantly.
 Shit.
 She must have asked me something.
 Anxiety riddles my stomach as I search my brain hopelessly for even a hint of what she said.
 Nada.

 Rose is coughing maniacally beside me, whispering "Animagi." under her breath.
 I take a chance and look up at Professor McGonagall.

 "Er...
 Animagi?"
 I say, although it sounds like a question.

 "Very good, Miss Weasley" McGonagall emphasises, glaring at Rose.
 I swear the woman must be over a hundred years old at this stage, but she's the only teacher that scares Rose shitless.
 Rose blushes almost as red as her hair and looks down at her lap.